 How To Help?

-Your donation can properly feed a malnourished child
+Your donation can properly feed a family for a month

-Your donation can feed a family for a whole month
+Your donation can feed two families for a whole month

 Your donation can provide urgent medical aid to the sick & vulnerable

 In any emergency situation, HCI follows these steps: